Fincer/cloudstack_archlinux/README.md

-# cloudstack_archlinux
+# Apache CloudStack for Arch Linux

-Apache CloudStack packaging template for Arch Linux
+This repository contains experimental `PKGBUILD` + associated files for Apache CloudStack installation on Arch Linux.